solarapparition/automata/README.md

 - Establish the core logical structure of each individual automaton.

 ### Medium Term:
-- Create a set of automata that can collectively performa a more complex learning task (such as figuring out the design principles of a code repository) than what simple agents are capable of right now.
+- Create a set of automata that can collectively perform a more complex learning task (such as figuring out the design principles of a code repository) than what simple agents are capable of right now.
-- Add ability to easily plug in external autonomous agents (e.g. AutoGPT, BabyAGI, etc.) in the form of an automaton, to leverage capabilities of other autonomous AI projects and not retread the same ground.
+- Add ability to easily plug in external autonomous agents (e.g. AutoGPT, BabyAGI, etc.) in the form of an automaton wrapper, to leverage capabilities of other autonomous AI projects and avoid retreading the same ground.

 ### Long Term:
 - Incorporate [@daveshap](https://github.com/daveshap/)'s Heuristic Imperatives into higher-ranked automata.